 How long does a tsunami last?
 A tsunami can approximately last for 5 minutes up to 2 hours.
-In some cases, it can continue for days, depending on location and reaching their peak often a couple of hours after the arrival.
+In some cases, it can continue for days, depending on location, and reaching its peak often a couple of hours after the arrival.

 A Must Read: What Are The Best Mountain House Meals?

-In this short read, you will find about the science behind tsunami and what makes it one of the deadliest natural disasters ever existed.
+You will find about the science behind tsunami in this short read and what makes them one of the deadliest natural disasters ever existed.

 What Is A Tsunami?